BaoCaiH/Daily_Coding_Problem/README.md

 The solutions are stored by their type so either clone the whole repository or just the type you need.
 As of today, the solutions is in Python 3

+[Update] From 2019-04-19, ipynb file will no longer be added, only python file

 ## Setup

 I recommend Jupyter notebook to run the solution for maximum clarity